zircleUI/docs/docs/api/z-knob.md

 Used internally by `z-spot`

-As its name suggests this component display an interactive range knob.
+As its name suggests this component display an interactive knob.
 Usefull to create controls like volumes, dimmers, etc. The current value is shown as a label.

 **Usage:**
 ```html